-Around 870, the first historically confirmed Czech prince Borivoj moved his residence from Levy Hradec a few kilometers upstream.
-Here he ordered to build a wooden settlement, fortified with embankments.
-And people began to call this settlement Prague.
-At the end of the 9th century, the first stone building on Prague territory was built - the chapel of the Virgin Mary.
+Around 870, the first historically confirmed Czech prince, Bořivoj, moved his residence from Levý Hradec, located a few kilometers upstream.
+Here he ordered the construction of a wooden settlement fortified with embankments.
+This settlement later became known as Prague.
+At the end of the 9th century, the first stone building in Prague was constructed — the Chapel of the Virgin Mary.
 Today we still can see its foundation in the arch between the second and fourth courtyards of Prague Castle.
-Duke Vratislav ordered to build the second stone church - the Basilica of St. George - in 920.
-In 925, Duke Wenceslas founded the third church - the rotunda of St. Vitus.
+In 920, Duke Vratislav ordered the construction of the second stone church — the Basilica of St. George.
+In 925, Duke Wenceslas founded the third church — the Rotunda of St. Vitus.
 At the same time, in the 10th century, the first stone walls appeared around the Prague Castle.
 And in the 12th century, Duke Sobeslav built a new stone palace.

 Photo of Prague Castle

-The next important stage in the history of Prague Castle was the reign of Сharles IV.
+The next important stage in the castle’s history came during the reign of Charles IV.
 Thanks to this king of Bohemia and Roman Emperor, the bishopric of Prague became an archbishopric.
-The construction of the Gothic St. Vitus Cathedral began, and the royal palace was rebuilt in the Gothic style.
+Construction of the Gothic St. Vitus Cathedral began, and the royal palace was rebuilt in the Gothic style.

 Photo of the Main Entrance to Prague Castle

-However, during the rule of Habsburgs, Prague Castle began to lose its importance.
-The only Czech king from the Habsburg dynasty, who preferred Prague Castle over the Vienna Hofburg, was Rudolf II.
-In the 18th century, Empress Maria Theresa thought that the Prague Castle did not look sufficiently presentable.
-On her order, the court architect Nicolo Pacassi came to Prague.
+However, during Habsburg rule, Prague Castle gradually lost its political importance.
+The only Habsburg ruler who preferred Prague Castle over the Vienna Hofburg was Rudolf II.
+In the 18th century, Empress Maria Theresa considered Prague Castle insufficiently representative.
+On her order, court architect Nicolo Pacassi arrived in Prague.
 He built new facades in the style of Classicism.

 And the last major restructuring took place in the first half of the 20th century.
 At that time, the construction of the Cathedral was completed.
-And the Slovenian architect Joze Plecnik rebuilt the interiors of the castle and laid out new parks.
+The Slovenian architect Joze Plecnik redesigned the castle interiors and created new gardens.